Vancouver Internet

 Detached house or townhouse

 Check TELUS PureFibre first.
-If it is not available, compare Rogers Xfinity and cable resellers such as TekSavvy, oxio, Lightspeed, Can-Com, and NetJOI.
+If the address checker does not show fibre to the home, compare Rogers Xfinity and cable resellers such as TekSavvy, oxio, Lightspeed, Can-Com, and NetJOI.
+Ask whether the quoted speed reaches the main house only or also a suite or laneway home.

 Condo or apartment